eric-yq/ec2-test-suite/README.md

 # AWS EC2 Benchmark Test Suite

-In this repo, there are some benchmark test suites for AWS EC2 instance.
+In this repository there are some benchmark test suites for AWS EC2 instance.

 ## Prepare the EC2 instance